grauds/clematis.doc/docs/web-applications/backend-api.md

 }
 ````

-Cosmic API, Weather API and Storage API don't have any authentication, so Swagger UI doesn't use
+Clematis Cosmic API, Clematis Weather API and Storage API don't have any authentication, so Swagger UI doesn't use
 authentication token configuration.

 ### Postman Collections